 105 Bowman Hall

-Kent State University is one of six institutions in Ohio to offer the Master of Liberal Studies (MLS) degree, but the only one that allows a student to take courses from several different colleges or schools in the university.
-The KSU Master’s Degree in Liberal Studies therefore provides students with a unique opportunity to study at the graduate level in fields that are of interest and use to them.
-KSU Master of Liberal Studies students, under the guidance of the Program Director, select courses from across the university to form their own individualized and integrated program of study.
-Please visit the program's page for more information on Program Requirements.
+The Master of Liberal Studies degree provides students with a unique opportunity to study at the graduate level in fields that are of interest and use to them.
+Under the guidance of the program's director, students select courses from across disciplines in the the university to form their own individualized and integrated program of study.

 - Kent Campus